sf-wdi-31/express-routes-training/readme.md

 ### The Number Guessing Game

-Build a route that allows a user to guess a number through query parameters (for example, `/pickanumber?number=10`).
+1. Build a route that allows a user to guess a number through query parameters (for example, `/pickanumber?number=10`).
 The route should check the user's number against some target number variable stored in the server code.
 When the user navigates to this route in the browser, the server should respond with either "Too High", "Too Low" or "Nailed it!"
 For example, if the target number is 7, then a request to  `/pickanumber?number=10` should trigger a response of `'Too High'`.

+1. Build another route at `/pick-a-number` that allows a user to post a new target number for the guessing game.  **Hint:** this should assume the new number comes through from a form on the front end where one field is named `newNumber`.

 ### Query Parameter Calculator App